2.3 Measuring Significance

 such amounts are generally for the most recently completed fiscal year that is

-a previous significant acquisition when performing the asset test for a
+registrant may use pro forma financial information filed for a previous significant acquisition when performing the asset test

-subsequent acquisition (see Section
+for a subsequent acquisition (see Section 2.3.1.2 for additional

-Intercompany transactions between the registrant and acquiree should be
+intercompany transactions between the registrant and acquiree should be

-performance of the asset test, ordinary receivables and other working capital
+2920.3 of the FRM, in the performance of the asset test, ordinary

-amounts that were not acquired by a registrant must be included as part of the
+registrant must be included as part of the acquiree’s assets.
+This is because it

-acquiree’s assets.
-This is because it is assumed that the acquiree’s operation
+is assumed that the acquiree’s operation requires such working capital assets

-requires such working capital assets and would continue to require them after
+and would continue to require them after the acquisition.

 Example 2-14